 Customers Also Bought

 Coban is a self-adherent wrap made of a porous, non-woven polyester material.
-Coban by 3M sticks to itself, but not other materials, like skin or hair.
-Coban is used for a variety of treatments that include compression and doesnt need pins or tape to keep it in place, and it does not loosen easily after application, practically making Coban ideal for reliable, consistent compression.
+Coban by 3M sticks to itself, but not other materials like skin or hair.
+Coban is used for a variety of treatments that include compression and doesn't need pins or tape to keep it in place.
+It does not loosen easily after application, making Coban ideal for reliable, consistent compression.

-Coban Wrap adheres to itself and therefore requires no adhesive, clips or fasteners like other wrappings.
-Coban wrapping tape is light weight and provides non-slip support.
-This medical wrapping tape is a latex-free wrap that comfortably adapts to the contours or the body, providing consistent compression.
-Coban Self-Adherent Elastic Wrap functions like a tape, but sticks only to itself.
-Available in a variety of widths to meet your application needs.
+Coban Wrap adheres to itself and therefore requires no adhesive, clips, or fasteners like other wrappings.
+Coban wrapping tape is lightweight and provides non-slip support.
+This medical wrapping tape comfortably adapts to the contours of the body, providing consistent compression.
+Coban Self-Adherent Elastic Wrap functions like a tape but sticks only to itself.
+Available in a variety of widths to meet individual application needs.
 It's a laminate of non-woven material and elastic fibers to provide elasticity.

 Coban Wrapping Tape Applications

 Coban Wrap has many medical applications.
 Coban can be used as a compression bandage to reduce or stop bleeding while promoting circulation and healing.
 It can reduce bruising and help control swelling.
 Hospital and clinical applications include holding IVs in place, affixing monitors, vascular post-operative wrap, support wrap, bandage, edema control, leg ulcer wrap, and finger immobilization.
 Coban tape is often used as an over wrap in conjunction with the Unna Boot.

 - Self-Adhesive Tape with No Clips or Fasteners